 When should you escalate a case?

-All customers and partners with an active support plan can initiate an escalation in case of:
+All customers and partners with an active support plan, other than Standard Edition, can initiate an escalation in case of:

 - low satisfaction with the level or timeliness of our regular support service